Rangy Nanan took 4 wickets in one Test at 22.75 for the West Indies. Photo Courtesy: Best of Trinidad

 Nirmal Nanan, uncle of Rangy, was less than two years older than him, and both were born in Perysal, Trinidad, and played a lot of cricket.
 Nirmal later went on to become a leg-spinner who played for South Trinidad, Central Trinidad, and Nottinghamshire.

 They need not have bothered: Croft and Marshall were unleashed on Pakistan, and they were skittled for 145.
-Nanan had two wickets, those of Imran Khan and Qadir, both caught by Richards; he finished with two for 37.
+Nanan had 2 wickets, those of Imran Khan and Qadir, both caught by Richards; he finished with 2 for 37.
 Unfortunately, he never played another Test.
 Despite the presence of Michael Holding, Joel Garner, Marshall, Clarke, and Croft, Nanan topped the bowling averages for the tour, finishing with 18 wickets at 16.17.
 He was never considered again.

 Winning the Shell Shield